finarly/Notes/Complete/dbt/Exam prep.md

         - "daily"
         - "published"
 ```

 ### ancestors and descendents

 If a resource has a '+' before it e.g. +model, that is all the ancestors aof the resource and the resource itself.

 If a resource has a '+' after it e.g. model+, that is all the descendants of the resource and the resource it self.

+### the "n-plus" operator

+You can adjust the above by quantifying the number of edges to step through

+e.g. this will reference its first degree and second degree parents

+> dbt run --select 2+my_model

+### the "at" operator

+Similar to "+", but will also include the parents of the children of the selected model.

+> dbt run --models @my_model

+### the "star" operator

+The * operator matches all models within a package or directory

+e.g. runs all of the models in the snowplow package

+> dbt run --select snowplow.*

+e.g. run all of the models in models/finance/base subfolder

+> dbt run --select finance.base.*

 ### What is CTE

 CTE stands for "Common Table Expression", which is a result set available for use until the end of SQL script execution.
 Using the *with* keyword at the top of a query allows us to use CTEs in our code.

 ## How we structure our dbt projects